Blog

 |---|---|---|

-| Spec hold (DSCR) | Recycle capital via refi | Carry through lease-up |
+| Spec hold (DSCR) | Recycle capital via refi | Carry through lease-up; RLTO compliance |

 | Pre-sold unit | Reduces loan balance at CO | Buyer financing contingency |

-| Full building sale | Clean exit | Developer margin compressed |
+| Full building sale | Clean exit | Margin compressed by sale costs |

-Chicago infill vs Will County horizontal
+Chicago infill vs collar county horizontal

-| Chicago infill 3-flat | Will County SFR new | |
+| Chicago infill 3-flat | Collar county SFR new | |

 |---|---|---|